zzzaim/webcolors/README.md

 bower install webcolors
 ```

-And use what you like from `bower_components/webcolors/dist`.
+And use what you like from `bower_components/webcolors/{mrmrs,material,flatui}`
+directory.

 ### NPM